Asabeneh/30-Days-Of-JavaScript/readMe.md

     </body>
     </html
 ```
-Open the browser console to see the out put from the console.log()
+Open the browser console to see the output from the console.log()
 ## Multiple External scripts
 We can link multiple external JavaScript files to a web page.
-Create  helloworld.js file inside 30DaysOfJS folder and write the following code
+Create  helloworld.js file inside 30DaysOfJS folder and write the following code.
 ```js
 console.log('Hello, World!')
 ```